 Climate and Drought Outlook for the United States

-NOAA’s Climate Prediction Center 2020 Spring Outlook (from March through June) is forecasting above-average temperatures across nearly the entire United States.
-South Texas and northern Alaska are projected to have the highest probability of experiencing above-average temperatures (60 to 70 percent), while most of the Southwest, Southeast, and Northeast U.S. have a 50 to 60 percent probability of above-average temperatures.
-No areas of the country are projected to experience below-average temperatures during the spring.
-To view NOAA Climate Center Prediction updates, click here.
+NOAA’s Climate Prediction Center (CPC) 2020 three-month outlook (from June through September) is forecasting above-average temperatures across nearly the entire United States.
+Portions of the Intermountain West are projected to have the highest probability of experiencing above-average temperatures (70 to 80 percent).
+Other areas in the West, Northeast, Florida and southern Alaska have 60 to 70 percent probabilities of above-average temperatures.
+No areas of the country are projected to experience below-average temperatures over the next three months.
+To view NOAA CPC updates, click here.

-In contrast, the NOAA CPC three-month outlook projects below-normal precipitation is forecasted across most of the Northwest and Southwest.
-The highest probability of below-average precipitation is projected in Oregon and parts of northern California and Nevada, which have a 50 to 60 percent chance of below-normal precipitation.
+In contrast, the NOAA CPC three-month outlook projects below-normal precipitation is forecasted across most of the Northwest and Rocky Mountain region.
+The highest probability of below-average precipitation is projected in areas adjacent to the U.S. portion of the Rockies, which have a 40 to 50 percent chance of below-normal precipitation.
 The lack of precipitation in these areas is projected to trigger further development or intensification of drought conditions (see the U.S. Seasonal Drought Outlook below).
 To view an interactive map of NOAA’s Seasonal Climate Outlook, click here.

-According to the NOAA U.S. Seasonal Drought Outlook, covering March through June, existing drought conditions are expected to persist throughout states on the western half of the United States, including Washington, Oregon, California, Nevada, Idaho, Utah, Arizona, New Mexico, Colorado, Wyoming, Montana, Kansas, Oklahoma, Texas and the Dakotas.
-Further drought development is predicted to likely occur in many of these same states, including Washington, Oregon, California, Nevada, Idaho, Utah and Florida.
+According to the NOAA U.S. Seasonal Drought Outlook, covering June through September, existing drought conditions are expected to persist throughout states on the western half of the United States, including Washington, Oregon, California, Nevada, Idaho, Utah, Arizona, New Mexico, Colorado, Wyoming, Montana, Kansas, Oklahoma, Texas and the Dakotas.
+Further drought development is predicted to likely occur across large portions of California, Texas, Oklahoma, Kansas, Missouri, and Mississippi, as well as other areas surrounding these states.
 It is projected that the rest of the areas previously under drought, notably areas in the South, will either improve or drought conditions will be alleviated entirely.
 To view the latest NOAA U.S. Seasonal Drought Outlook map, click here.

 This map depicts a nationwide outlook of seasonal drought during the period of September through December 2020.
 (Map courtesy of NOAA/NWS/NCEP/Climate Prediction Center).